grahamstephens/Stephens_FeatureCode/README.md

 ## Tests

 These are also present in the tests submission, but I also included them here for context.

+## Extra

+Let me know if you need any other code/want to look at some related features, or if I just forgot to include a dependency.
+I was focused on trying to highlight my feature in this epic, so I didn't include a bunch of the extra version control stuff.
+I'm also scared about doing a cross-merge of package-lock, where my version of it is about 20,000 lines.

 -- Graham